kaorun343/vue-youtube-embed/README.md

 Currently, `width` and `height` is available to pass to the directive.
 Please pass them as `String`.
+These are available params.
+* width: default value is `640`
+* height: String, default value is `390`
+* play: whether play video when videoId is changed, default value is `false`

 These are the events that will be emitted by the directive.
 * `READY`: 'youtube.player.ready',